Requests under the Freedom of Information Act 2000 for information about television licensing.

 The information available in this section has been divided into the following areas.

-Like the right to information under the FOI Act, the right under the Data Protection Act is subject to exemptions which may affect our ability to supply information; each case will be dealt with on an individual basis.
+Like the right to information under the FOI Act, Subject Access Requests are subject to exemptions which may affect our ability to supply information; each case will be dealt with on an individual basis.

-If you are requesting personal information about other people or an address that is not your own, please note that we are not able to disclose this information to you.
-To do so would be in breach of the Data Protection Act.
+If you are requesting personal data about other people or an address that is not your own, please note that we are not able to disclose this information to you.
+To do so would be in breach of the data protection law.